 Who is affected by chordoma?

-Chordoma is diagnosed in just one in one million people per year.
+Chordoma is diagnosed in just 1 in 1,000,000 people per year.
 That means that about 300 patients are diagnosed with chordoma each year in the United States, and about 700 in all of Europe.
-At any given time, fewer than one in 100,000 people are living with chordoma.
+At any given time, fewer than 1 in 100,000 people are living with chordoma.

 Chordoma is diagnosed most often in people in their 50s and 60s, but it can occur at any age.
 Skull base chordomas occur more frequently in younger patients, while spinal chordomas are more common later in life.
 About twice as many men are diagnosed with chordoma as women.
 While chordoma can run in families, this is very rare (see “Are there risk factors for chordoma?” section below).

 Our private online community, Chordoma Connections, is a place for chordoma patients and their loved ones to ask questions, share updates, learn about research advances, and connect with others around the world.
 Join today!

 |About 30% of chordomas form in the skull base, 20% form in the bones of the The parts of the spine not including the sacrum.
 The cervical spine (neck), thoracic spine (upper back), and lumbar spine (lower back) are the parts of the mobile spine., and about 50% form in the sacrum.|